 Several factors can weaken your pelvic floor, with childbirth being the big one.
-Kegel exercises are great to implement into your daily routine.
-It can prevent that little urine leakage some of us get during sneezing or impressing our friends on the trampoline.
-Kegel exercises can also improve your orgasms.
+Kegel exercises are great to implement into your daily routine, and can prevent that urine leakage that can affect some women when sneezing or during certain movements.

 So, let’s get to it!

-Pilates trainer, mom and founder of the Bump Plan, Hollie Grant, is all about exercising the pelvic floor.
-Because like she says, “if you don’t use it, you lose it.”
-“When we think about our Kegel exercises or any exercise that’s engaging the pelvic floor, what we are after is a closing or squeezing of the three holes affected by the pelvic floor”, she says.
-“The anus, the vagina and the urethra.”
+“When we think about our Kegel exercises or any exercise that’s engaging the pelvic floor, what we are after is a closing or squeezing off the three holes affected by the pelvic floor,”, Hollie says.
+“This is the anus, the vagina, and the urethra.”

-“And the feeling of lift as well.
-So, when we think about engaging the pelvis floor, we think about closing the holes/squeezing and lifting.”
+"When we think about engaging the pelvis floor, we think about closing the holes while squeezing and lifting.”

 - Breathe in through your nose.